 Training and technicians

 Its no use if the dental clinic purchases a scanning and milling machine that is obscure, cheap, unreliable and worse inaccurate, which unfortunately can be the case with some cheaper brands.
-The other factor in training is that most dentists that are trained in dentistry involving same day crowns, do so using the cerec machine and cerec technology.
+The other factor in training is that most dentists that are trained in dentistry that involves same day dental crowns, do so using the cerec machine and cerec technology.
 The cerec brand is known to be much more intuitive and user friendly than are other brands.

 Market leader and Trustworthy Brand